Deepak-Leveledge/mlproject/README.md

 Visualization: Matplotlib, Seaborn

 🌐 Live Demo
-🚀 Try it now: Student Performance Predictor on Render (Insert live link if deployed)
+🚀 Try it now: Student Performance Predictor on Render https://mlproject-pojk.onrender.com/ 🔄 Flexibility

-🔄 Flexibility
 This system is built to predict math scores, but you can easily modify the target variable to predict: